Review – Nanostray

 Phoenix Wright has turned into somewhat of a cult classic in the past few months.
 I remember hearing about Phoenix Wright in Japan (named the Gyakuten Saiban series) for the GBA back in the day.
 The games (there are three in total) were immensely popular, going straight to the top of the charts.
 I really didn’t understand why, though.
 I just thought it was a Japanese thing, like those pachinko and horse betting games they have there.
 I mean, how fun can it be to play as a lawyer?
 Apparently, pretty damn fun.

 On the outset, Phoenix Wright is merely a point-and-click text adventure.
-It’s heavily based on its storyline, well, because pointing and clicking is as fun as milking a cow (not to make fun of Harvest Moon fans). → We have the best words.
+It’s heavily based on its storyline, well, because pointing and clicking is as fun as milking a cow (not to make fun of Harvest Moon fans).
+If the story wasn’t solid, the game would fall flat on its face, and thankfully, Phoenix Wright doesn’t disappoint.

 Review – Meteos